Bruce Campbell: Writing

 In addition to acting and occasionally directing, Campbell has become a writer, starting with an autobiography, If Chins Could Kill: Confessions of a B Movie Actor, published in June 2001.
 The autobiography was a successful New York Times Best Seller.
-It follows Campbell's career to date as an actor in low-budget films and television, providing his insight into "Blue-Collar Hollywood".
-The paperback version of the book adds details about the reactions of fans at book signings: "Whenever I do mainstream stuff, I think they're pseudo-interested, but they're still interested in seeing weirdo, offbeat stuff, and that's what I'm attracted to."
+It describes Campbell's career to date as an actor in low-budget movies and television, providing his insight into "Blue-Collar Hollywood".
+The paperback version of the book adds details about the reactions of fans during book signings: "Whenever I do mainstream stuff, I think they're pseudo-interested, but they're still interested in seeing weirdo, offbeat stuff, and that's what I'm attracted to".

 Campbell's next book Make Love!
 The Bruce Campbell Way was published on May 26, 2005.
 The book's plot involves him (depicted in a comical way) as the main character struggling to make it into the world of A-list movies.
 He later recorded an audio play adaptation of Make Love with fellow Michigan actors, including longtime collaborator Ted Raimi.
-This radio drama was released through the independent label Rykodisc and spans 6 discs with a 6-hour running time.
+This radio drama was released by the independent label Rykodisc and spans six discs with a six-hour running time.

 In addition to his books, Campbell also wrote a column for X-Ray Magazine in 2001, an issue of the popular comic series The Hire, and comic book adaptations of his Man with the Screaming Brain.
 Most recently he wrote the introduction to Josh Becker's The Complete Guide to Low-Budget Feature Filmmaking.

-In late 2016, Campbell announced that he would be releasing a third book, Hail to the Chin: Further Confessions of a B Movie Actor, which will detail his life from where If Chins Could Kill left off.
+In late 2016, Campbell announced that he would be releasing a third book, Hail to the Chin: Further Confessions of a B Movie Actor, which will detail his life from where If Chins Could Kill ended.
 Hail to the Chin was released in August 2017, and accompanied by a book tour across the United States and Europe.

-Campbell maintained a blog on his official website, where he posted mainly about politics and the film industry, though it has since been deleted.
+Campbell maintained a weblog on his official website, where he posted mainly about politics and the movie industry.
+However, the website has since been deleted.

 Bruce Campbell Horror Film Festival

 Since 2014, the Bruce Campbell Horror Film Festival, narrated and organized by Campbell, was held in the Muvico Theater in Rosemont, Illinois.
-The first festival had its original run from August 21 to 25, 2014, presented by Wizard World, as part of the Chicago Comicon.
-The second festival ran from August 20 to 23, 2015, with guests Tom Holland and Eli Roth.
+The first festival was originally from August 21 to 25, 2014, presented by Wizard World, as part of the Chicago Comicon.
+The second festival was from August 20 to 23, 2015, with guests Tom Holland and Eli Roth.
 The third festival took place over four days in August 2016.
 Guests of the event were Sam Raimi, Robert Tapert and Doug Benson.

 Personal life

-Campbell married Christine Deveau in 1983, and they had two children before divorcing in 1989.
-He met costume designer Ida Gearon while working on Mindwarp, and they were married in 1992.
+Campbell married Christine Deveau in 1983; they had two children before divorcing in 1989.
+He met costume designer Ida Gearon while working on Mindwarp.
+They married in 1991.
 They reside in Jacksonville, Oregon.

-Campbell is also ordained and has performed marriage ceremonies.
+Campbell is also an ordained minister, and has performed marriage ceremonies.